Care Advice Hub - The Good Care Group

 Read more

-Exercise is crucial in maintaining health and wellbeing for older people.
-However, mobility-related or cognitive conditions can make it difficult to establish a regular exercise regime
+Regular exercise is key to maintaining overall wellbeing for older adults.
+However, we understand that mobility-related or cognitive conditions can make establishing a routine difficult.

 Safety considerations